bedirhantong/threads_clone/README.md

 - [ ] Follow your friends
 - [ ] Repost others posts
 - [ ] Dark and Light Theme
+- [ ] Using Getx package for navigation with animation
+- [ ] Responsive splash screen

 ## Screenshots